12 Biological theme comparison

 Figure 12.1: Comparing enrichment results of multiple gene lists.
 (A) Using a named list of gene clusters, the results were displayed as multiple columns with each one represents an enrichment result of a gene cluster.
 (B) Using formula interface, the columns represent gene clusters defined by the formula.

-The fomula interface allows more complicated gene cluster definition.
+The formula interface allows more complicated gene cluster definition.
 In Figure 12.1(B), the gene clusters were defined by two variables (i.e. group that divides genes into upregulated and downregulated and othergroup that divides the genes into two categories of A and B.).
 The dotplot() function allows us to use one variable to divide the result into different facet and plot the result with other variables in each facet panel (Figure 12.2).

 dotplot(formula_res, x="group") + facet_grid(~othergroup)